leenaput/ONT-cappable-seq/README.md

 ```

+#### calculation of enrichment ratio
-At the final TSS identification step, we determined the enrichment ratio for each peak position by dividing the RPM value of the peak in the enriched samples by the RPM value of the peak position in the corresponding control sample using custom bash scripts,
+At the final TSS identification step, we determined the enrichment ratio for each peak position by dividing the RPM value of the peak in the enriched samples by the RPM value of the peak position in the corresponding control sample using custom bash scripts.